usnistgov/SAMURAI/acquisition/README.md

 # Acquisition Code

 This directory contains the code required to run the SAMURAI system.
-This currently requires a direct path and connection to the U:/ network drive.
-This code has been tested lately with python 3.6 but should be backward compatable with 2.7.
+This code has been tested lately with python 3.7.
+This set of libraries uses some common python libraries.
+The code can be cloned from the NIST internal Gitlab server.

 ## dependencies